-With D2O as dissolution solvent, the protonated and the quaternary 13C signal 13C signal of TSP at 2.1 s of relax time offers significant improvement of sensitivity compared to other relax values (see Figure 7a).
-Here, considering a significant sensitivity improvement 13C signals, we set 2.1 s as an optimum relax time with the cost of slightly lower sensitivity compared to other relax time.
-With CD3OD, we obtained optimum sensitivity at 1.1 s of relax time despite the irregular behavior of the quaternary 13C of alanine at 4.1 s (see Figure 7b).
+With D_2O as dissolution solvent, the protonated and the quaternary 13C signal of TSP at 2.1 s of relax time offers significant improvement of sensitivity compared to other relax values (see Figure 7a).
+Here, considering a significant sensitivity improvement 13C signals, we set 2.1 s as an optimum relax time.
+With CD3OD, we obtained optimum sensitivity at 1.1 s of relax time despite the irregular behavior of the quaternary 13C of alanine at 4.1 s and protonated 13C of TSP (see Figure 7b).
+Indeed, with CD3OD, the dissolved sample stabilizes more quickly compared to D2O owing to the lower viscosity and surface tension of CD_3OD .
+Although, at relax time = 1.1 s we obtained optimum SNR with